prebid/prebid.github.io/dev-docs/bidders/boldwin.md

 | `endpointId`  | required | Endpoint Id | `'0'`        | `string` |

 For both the Prebid Server and Prebid.js integrations it is required to use only one parameter: `endpointId`.
-`endpointId` - should be sent in the Prebid bid request to Boldwin in case you integrate with Boldwin bidder via an endpoint URL.
+`endpointId` - should be sent in the Prebid bid request to Boldwin in case you integrate with Boldwin bidder.